 The Dwyer Awards, an annual program supported by the business community, honors outstanding educators from public and private schools in Palm Beach County.
 The program has increased awareness of the exemplary teaching in our community, while supporting educators and schools with financial awards and encouraging residents to promote high standards of excellence in education.

-Career Education Award: Todd LaVogue, Watson B. Duncan Middle School
+Career Education Award: Bethanne Reichard Bean, Indepence Middle School

-Senior High Education Award: C. Kevin Turner, Spanish River Community High School
+Senior High Education Award: Meredith Miller, Boca Raton Community High School

 Nominees are selected by their peers from each school.
-Through a rigorous judging process, a panel of business and community leaders dedicated to education screens each application multiple times with the five finalists from each category selected through face-to-face interviews.
+Through a rigorous judging process, a panel of business and community leaders dedicated to education screens each application multiple times with the six finalists from each category selected through face-to-face interviews.
 Each award recipient receives $3,000 and a crystal award.
-The remaining 20 finalists are recognized with a framed certificate and a $500 check.
-All nominees, finalists, and award recipients will be honored at a reception and ceremony on Thursday, May 21, 2016, at the Raymond F. Kravis Center for the Performing Arts.
+The remaining finalists are recognized with a certificate of achievement and a $500 check.
+All nominees, finalists, and award recipients will be honored at a reception and ceremony on Tuesday, May 8, 2018, at the Raymond F. Kravis Center for the Performing Arts.

 • Many Dwyer recipients are now Principals and Administrative Department Heads.